 The individual’s supervisor should reflect on the same questions and schedule a time free from interruptions in a comfortable setting to discuss the results and how they might be used to support future improvement efforts.

-The opportunity for the administrator who was rated to reflect about the survey results with someone who is not responsible for evaluating him/her is another near essential component of a useful professional development process.
+The opportunity for the administrator who was rated to reflect on the survey results with someone who is not responsible for evaluating him/her is another near essential component of a useful professional development process.
 The consultant should be a knowledgeable expert in leadership development as well as understand the administrator’s role.
 A resource to help individuals reflect upon results in a non-threatening way will enhance the value of the process.
 Such a resource demonstrates the institution’s commitment to professional development.

 A thoughtfully designed reflection process is essential to truly foster benefits from the survey process.
 The above recommendations along with the IDEA Feedback System for Administrators Implementation Guide are intended to support the effective implementation of the administrator feedback surveys.